 Conditions to the Merger.
 In addition to the requirement that the requisite approval of the stockholders of Franklin and Covey Stockholders be obtained, consummation of the Merger is subject to a number of other conditions that, if not satisfied or waived, may cause the Merger not to be consummated and the Merger Agreement to be terminated.
-Each party's obligation to consummate the Merger is conditioned on, among other things, the accuracy of the other party's representations, the other party's performance of its covenants, satisfactory due diligence, the obtaining of required consents, the absence of a material adverse change with respect to the other party, favorable legal opinions, an opinion from Arthur Andersen LLP to Covey and the Covey Stockholders that the Merger will be treated as a tax free reorganization, an agreement for the purchase of the License Rights with Stephen R. Covey and the Covey Trust, an Investment Letter from each of the Covey Stockholders acknowledging the receipt of restricted shares of Franklin Common Stock and agreeing to certain restrictions of transferability of the Franklin Common Stock, Employment and/or Noncompetition Agreements with key Covey employees, a Shareholders Agreement, a Registration Rights Agreement, a Speaker Services Agreement with Stephen R. Covey, an Authorship Agreement with Stephen R. Covey, a Release from each of the Covey Stockholders, and the absence of legal action seeking to prevent the consummation of the Merger.
+Each party's obligation to consummate the Merger is conditioned on, among other things, the accuracy of the other party's representations, the other party's performance of its covenants, satisfactory due diligence, the obtaining of required consents, the absence of a material adverse change with respect to the other party, favorable legal opinions, an opinion from Arthur Andersen LLP to Covey and the Covey Stockholders that the Merger will be treated as a tax free reorganization, an agreement for the purchase of the License Rights with Stephen R. Covey and the Covey Trust, an Investment Letter from each of the Covey Stockholders acknowledging the receipt of restricted shares of Franklin Common Stock and agreeing to certain restrictions of transferability of the Franklin Common Stock, Employment and/or Noncompetition Agreements with key Covey employees, a Shareholders Agreement, a Registration Rights Agreement with Stephen R. Covey, a Release from each of the Covey, an Authorship Agreement with Stephen R. Covey, a Release from each of the consummation of the Merger.
 See "The Merger and Related Transactions -- Conditions to the Merger."